18 DAYS ●

 Suzhou’s centre has managed to retain a sense of quaint charm even as the city has grown up around it.
 Renowned for its gardens, visit one of its finest, the Humble Administrator’s Garden, typical of the Chinese appreciation of balance and harmony.
 Later, cruise on the thousand year-old Grand Canal.

 Travel to the water town of Wuzhen – a charming place of old-world timber buildings, cobbled streets and narrow waterways.
 Continue to the city of Hangzhou.

 A restful morning is spent wandering around the Temple of Inspired Seclusion, one of China’s most renowned Buddhist temples.
-Visit the residence of Hu Xueyan before cruising on Hangzhou’s West Lake, admire the gardens, pagodas and old bridges on its shores.
+Later, enjoy a cruise on Hangzhou’s West Lake, admiring the gardens, pagodas and old bridges on its shores.

 Browse the bustling local markets and visit the plantations of Meijiawu to learn the tea-making process, from bush to brew.
 Enjoy a cup of organic green tea and ponder which of the locally produced teas you might like to purchase.
 Fly to the picturesque city of Guilin where the rest of the day will be at leisure.

 Take a relaxed cruise along the Li River to the charming village of Yangshuo.
 Around every river